A glimpse of life in Torres Strait 50 years ago is on display in an ANU exhibition of never-before-seen archival photographs.

 Governor-General of Australia, the Hon Sam Mostyn and His Excellency Simeon Beckett SC with Zenadth Kes Elder Geiza Stowe.
 Photo: Jamie Kidston/ANU

-The Ambassador of Japan to Australia, Kazuhiro Suzuki told the room it was “an honour” to share in a project that, “awakens the collective memory of the people in the Torres Strait and supports their rich traditions, culture and identity”.
+The Ambassador of Japan to Australia, His Excellency Kazuhiro Suzuki told the room it was “an honour” to share in a project that, “awakens the collective memory of the people in the Torres Strait and supports their rich traditions, culture and identity”.

 His Excellency Simeon Beckett SC, whose father wrote his PhD on Zenadth Kes at ANU in the 1960s, shared personal reflections on his family’s long-standing ties to the region in both English and Japanese.